 - The BC leg is at 161.8%-261.8% of the Fibonacci retracement level of the CD leg

-Another vital factor to remember is that you need to draw on trading charts.
+Another vital factor to remember is that you need to draw the bat pattern on trading charts.
 Although it is theoretically possible to do it manually, you better use a trading platform that automatically draws the bat pattern (or any other harmonic pattern).

 One trading platform that offers this feature is MetaTrader4.
 If you wish to find a bat pattern strategy on an online service, you can also use TradingView, for that matter.